Daphne Desser

 desser@hawaii.edu

 Daphne Desser is an associate professor who teaches courses in rhetoric, memoir, and Jewish identity.
 Recent graduate seminar topics include writing and healing and trauma and the rhetoric of memoirs of Israeli and Palestinian authors.
 She teaches undergraduate courses in rhetoric, argumentative writing, the Holocaust and life-writing, and film and literature of the Holocaust.
-She is a 2021 recipient of the Schusterman Center’s Summer Institute for Israel Studies fellowship and was selected as a speaker for the 2022 "Americans and the Holocaust," a touring library exhibition sponsored by The United States Holocaust Memorial Museum and the American Library Association.
+She is a 2021 recipient of the Schusterman Center’s Summer Institute for Israel Studies fellowship and was selected as a speaker for the 2022 and 2024 "Americans and the Holocaust," a touring library exhibition sponsored by The United States Holocaust Memorial Museum and the American Library Association.
 She has been invited to speak on various aspects of Jewish identity by multiple national organizations.

 Her academic writing explores various aspects of identity construction and negotiation in such diverse writing contexts as memoir, electronic media, computer games, family letters, and the writing classroom.
 Recent publications include “Public Memory, Memoir, and the Shoah: Narrating Family and Inherited Trauma.”
 Journal of Modern Life Writing Studies.
 Vol. 15, Autumn, 2020.
 153-72 and "My Mother is a Sabra and Other Inconvenient Truths" in Interdisciplinary Humanities Journal.
 Vol. 37.1, Spring, 2020.
 95-104.
+She has an article forthcoming (2025) on teaching the memoirs of Israeli and Palestinian authors.

 In Spring 2024, she taught English 311: "Travel Writing" and English 271: "Film and Literature of the Holocaust in Spain" in Seville with the Study Abroad program.